allanchua101/sana/README.md

 ## Why sana?

-Heavily inspired by Werner Vogels' frugal architect laws mentioned at 2023 AWS re:Invent keynote, `sana` aims to provide tooling that fills in the gaps in the space of serverless observation capabilities. `sana` tries to solve the following problem statements.
+Heavily inspired by Werner Vogels' frugal architect laws mentioned at 2023 AWS re:Invent keynote, `sana` aims to provide tooling that fills in the gaps in the space of serverless observation capabilities.
+Here are some problem statements that `sana` tries to solve.

 - Understand how many functions in an account needs to be migrated to latest runtimes
+- Identify how many DynamoDB tables are not configured with delete protection
+- Identify how many DynamoDB tables are unencrypted.
+- Identify how many DynamoDB tables are creating, undergoing deletion and associated with an inaccessible encryption key.
 - Ease reporting capabilities in CI/CD pipelines to enhance observability of build impact to your AWS accounts.
 - Provide the ability to observe the total health of an AWS account without leaving your VS code / terminal.